-- \ These associate degree programs include Accounting, Advertising Communications, Business Administration, Entrepreneurship and Fashion Merchandising. - \\ Students who meet eligibility criteria may elect Summer Term Abroad (ABRD4089), International Coop (BUS4099) or Summer Work Abroad (IBUS4020, BUS4096).
-Otherwise, students must take one International Business course and two courses selected from the College of Business.
+- These associate degree programs include Accounting, Advertising Communications, Business Administration, Entrepreneurship and Fashion Merchandising. - Students who meet eligibility criteria may elect Summer Term Abroad (ABRD4089), International Coop (BUS4099) or Summer Work Abroad (IBUS4020, BUS4096).
+Otherwise, students must take one International Business course and two courses selected from the College of Business or the School of Arts & Sciences to form a concentration.

-NOTE: Students transferring to this major from Fashion Merchandising must take ACCT1022 as their free elective.
-Students transferring to this major from Advertising Communications must take a career elective in lieu of MRKT1002.
+NOTES: Students transferring to this major from Advertising Communications must take a career elective in lieu of MRKT1002.